HenrikBengtsson/matrixStats/revdep/problems.md

     !  ==> Fatal error occurred, no output PDF file produced!
     Calls: buildVignettes -> texi2pdf -> texi2dvi
     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    ...
-    Maintainer: ‘Cole Trapnell <coletrap@uw.edu>’

-    Unknown, possibly mis-spelled, fields in DESCRIPTION:
-      ‘Remotes’

-    No package encoding and non-ASCII characters in the following R files:
-      R/order_cells.R
-        1418:       # Here<e2><9c><ac>s how to take the top PCA loading genes, but using

-    The Title field should be in title case, current version then in title case:
-    ‘Clustering, differential expression, and trajectory analysis for single- cell RNA-Seq’ ‘Clustering, Differential Expression, and Trajectory Analysis for Single- Cell RNA-Seq’

-    The Description field should not start with the package name, 'This package' or similar.

-    The Date field is over a month old.

-    This build time stamp is over a month old.

-    Size of tarball: 9497684 bytes
-    ```

 *   checking dependencies in R code ...
 NOTE